I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	decrease the northward journey by the northing part of the budless position; let the westward journey be 0 minus the eastward journey;
 	let the southward journey be 0 minus the northward journey;
-	if the eastward journey is 0 and the northward journey is 0 begin;
-		say "you are vertically below the Archway, ";
+	if the eastward journey is 0 and the northward journey is 0: say "you are vertically below the Archway, ";
-	otherwise;
+	otherwise:
 		say "you have travelled ";
 		if the eastward journey > 0, say "east by [eastward journey in words], ";
 		if the westward journey > 0, say "west by [westward journey in words], ";
 		if the northward journey > 0, say "north by [northward journey in words], ";
 		if the southward journey > 0, say "south by [southward journey in words], ";
-	end if;
 	let the way out be the best route from the location to the Hedge Archway;
 	if the way out is a direction, say "and it pulls your hand to the direction [way out].";
 	otherwise say "and it shakes in your hand."